-- Have assemblies to focus on Character Education traits, being a positive citizen and making a difference in their community.
+- Have virtual assemblies/classroom activities that focus on Character Education traits, being a positive citizen and making a difference in their community.

 - Family Transition Place Youth programs in school.

 - Teachers to use current resources that reflect board equity goals so students see their lives and others’ represented in the materials, books, pictures and staff within the classroom.